 Authors are requested to limit the reference list to the most important or most recent references relating to a specific topic.
 If a list of references contains an unjustifiably high number of references to the work of a certain author or to articles published in a certain journal, this can be considered as an attempt to manipulate citations.
 Authors, editors and referees should all be aware of and committed to identifying and preventing the occurrence of citation manipulation in the works they submit as authors, manage as editors, and review as referees, respectively.

-Importantly, in order to include any copyrighted material (text, figures, images, tables, etc.) in the submitted work, the authors should comply with the terms and conditions from a previous publication of the material intended for reuse.
-Authors are responsible for obtaining all required permissions from the respective third-party copyright owner(s) for the use or reuse of third-party material and provide those during the manuscript submission or during revision at the latest.
+Importantly, in order to include any copyrighted material (text, figures, images, tables, etc.) in the submitted work, the authors should exactly comply with the requirements from the respective copyright owner.
+Authors are responsible for obtaining all required permissions from the respective third-party copyright owner(s) for the use or reuse of third-party material and must provide those during the manuscript submission or during revision at the latest.

 The authors must clearly mark the copyrighted material as such by adding an explicit acknowledgement in the part of the manuscript where it is used.
 This credit line is usually given in the caption of a figure, scheme or table.
 It typically includes a reference to the source of the copyrighted material and a copyright notice.
 Detailed guidelines on the correct use and acknowledgement of copyrighted material are provided in the Instructions for Authors.